co2meter-org/ExampleCode/README.md

 ```

 # CM-200 Sensor Development Board
-The CM-200 Sensor Development Board is a kit developed by CO2Meter to help customers, hackers, and students to go from concept to product as quickly as possible.
+The CM-200 Sensor Development Board is a kit developed by CO2Meter to help customers, hobbyists, and students to go from concept to product as quickly as possible.
 We've provided a PCB that can interface with our free [GasLab](https://www.co2meter.com/pages/downloads) or any terminal application to evaluate sensors and view the communication protocols.
 Using the CM-200 as an Arduino Shield and the example code provided in this repository can rapidly get a prototype running for interfacing our most popular sensors with Arduino Uno and Arduino Mega.
 Also available, use the CM-200 as a Raspberry Pi Hat to prototype using the Raspberry Pi ecosystem.
 Finally, users can also develop production ready code with the onboard STM32WB55, with available BLE, USB, User LEDs, User Buttons, and multiple communication protocols.

 ## Compatible Sensors
 ### K-Series CO2 Sensors